sheremetyev/texts.js/examples/pandoc/README.md

     *none* leaves `mailto:` links as they are.  *javascript* obfuscates them using javascript. *references* obfuscates them by printing their letters as decimal or hexadecimal character references.
+    If `--strict` is specified, *references* is used regardless of the presence of this option.

 `--id-prefix`=*STRING*
 :   Specify a prefix to be added to all automatically generated identifiers
-    in HTML and DocBook output.
+    in HTML output.
 This is useful for preventing duplicate identifiers when generating fragments to be included in other pages.

 `-T` *STRING*, `--title-prefix=`*STRING*
 :   Specify *STRING* as a prefix at the beginning of the title